CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 # Publish functions from these schemas (default is publish postgisftw)
 # FunctionIncludes = [ "postgisftw", "schema2" ]

+# Designate a column as the feature ID (where primary key is not available e.g. views/functions)
+IdColumn = "id"

 [Paging]
 # The default number of features in a response
 LimitDefault = 20